Part 1 of a multi-part article about Integral consciousness. See Resources below for links to the other parts.

 Ultimately, it all comes down to ‘Origin‘: the Whole-that-has-been-since-before-the-beginning (if ever a beginning there was); the latent potential for everything that ever has and ever will spring forth into being through the exuberant unfurling of creation throughout all the dimensions of existence, including but not restricted to the Space and Time that hold our own lives.
 And not just the external instance of physical matter, from quarks to nebulae to puppies to hang gliders, but also the luminous interior dimension of spirit or subjectivity immanent as an inalienable aspect of all matter.
 It has all been present, since forever, as potential not accessible to consciousness: latent but not transparent.

 Back in the 1950’s, Gebser started laying out evidence that human consciousness had undergone a series of mutations since humanity’s earliest recorded appearance on the scene.
-By examining changes in art, literature, music, design and architecture through history, he demonstrated how our consciousness has undergone successive mutations (about which more later), one of which is currently under way, but by no means complete.
+By examining changes in art, literature, music, design and architecture through history, he demonstrated how our consciousness has undergone successive mutations (about which more later), one of which, he posited, is currently under way, but by no means complete.